dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 #### The necessary set

-- All instruction forms which use instruction pointer relative memory accesses.
+- All instruction forms which use RIP relative memory accesses.
 - All combinations of modifier bits which affect the instruction form
     - presence and/or size of the memory access
     - size or presence of immediates